n00bmind/unotest/README.md

 A unit testing non-framework that tries to do just one thing.

+Some features:
+- Extremely simple to use.
+Just tag your test procedures, and add a single call to your build program
+- Colorized output
+- You can add any number of diagnostic messages to your tests (hidden by default), to help you figure out what went wrong

 ## Installation

 Simply drop `unotest.jai` into your private or system modules folder, and `#import` away!